th3N0m4d/react-apps-from-scratch/TUTORIAL_PART_FIVE.md

 ## Environment variables

-When developing an application, you usually define a context for running your code in, such as development or production.
-You do not test your application against the production database, as an extreme example.

-It's common to use the variables defined by your system, such as `PATH` or `PORT`.
-Often times you end up creating your own (i.e. database connection strings).
+When developing an application, we must make a distinction between production and development environments.
+This is where environment variables come in handy.
+You probably encountered such variables before such as `PATH` or `PORT`.

-In this part of the tutorial, we'll install and setup `dotenv` and create its context file from which its configuration will be loaded from.
+In this part of the tutorial, we'll install and setup `dotenv` and create its environment file with a few variables.

 ### Installing the dependencies